 As a general rule you do not qualify for Income Support if you:

-Note: Claiming Income Support and Universal Credit at the same time is not allowed.
+Note: Claiming Income Support and Universal Credit benefit at the same time is not allowed.

 You must inform JobCentre Plus about any change in your circumstances.
 Changes include your income, address, savings, bank account information, an illness or hospitalisation, working hours, or details of the people in your household.